Short bio

 Prof. Stavrinides has taught numerous topics in physics and electronics in academia for more than 17 years.
 Prior positions include (among others) being Professor at International Hellenic University in Greece, visiting Assistant Professor at the University of Cyprus and Adjunct Lecturer at Aristotle University of Thessaloniki in Greece.

-He co-chairs the series of the International Interdisciplinary Symposiums on Chaos and Complex Systems.
+He co-chairs the series of the International Interdisciplinary Symposia on Chaos and Complex Systems (https://chaos-symposium.org).
+He also serves as Associate Editor of the Journal of the Franklin Institute.

 JOURNAL